Love Does Not Keep Record of Wrongs

 What Happens When We Keep a Record of Wrongs (குற்றங்களைக் கணக்கு வைக்கும்போது என்ன நடக்கிறது)

-When we keep a mental log of someone's past failures:
+When we keep a mental log of someone's past failures, several destructive patterns emerge in our relationships:

 After Paul's conversion, many believers were still afraid of him: